randomseed-io/bankster/README.md

 objects exists in a registry.
 It allows to get currencies using their codes (and not add namespace, especially when interacting with some external API) and still maintain uniqueness of identifiers.
-If custom currency is created with the same code as already existing currency, it is possible to give it a **weight** which will decide whether its code will have priority during resolution (and getting from a registry).
+If custom currency is created with the same code as already existing currency, it is possible to give it a **weight** (lower weight wins) which will decide whether its code will have priority during resolution (and getting from a registry).

 **Currency domain** is by default the same as a namespace of currency ID (if it is